dialoa/statement/README.md

 ## Object model

-Here we specify abstractly the properties that we plan the filter to work with.
-The specification use YAML-style syntax with comments.
+This section gives an abstract specification of the properties that we plan the filter to work with.
+We use YAML-style syntax with comments.

+*Conventions*.
 For leaf entries (those that are not themselves list or set of entries) the value given is the default one.
 For non-leaf we sometimes specify the default with "(default: ...)" in the comments.
 If a leaf entry is optional we specify it as `nil (<type>)` where `<type>` gives its type if set, e.g. `nil (string)`.
 The types `inlines` and `blocks` are pandoc's list of (metadata) inlines and blocks, respectively.
-INTERNAL indicates that a property is not meant to be manipulated by the user; by default the properties are exposed and manipulated by the user.
-No property is required to be set by the user; the filter will provide the defaults where the user doesn't specify anything and a value is needed.
+INTERNAL indicates that a property is not meant to be directly read or set by the user; READ-ONLY if a property is meant to be read but not written by the user; if not specified the property is meant to be reabable and writable by the user.
+No property is *required* to be set by the user; the filter will provide defaults wherever required.

 ### Document-level properties

-All metadata properties are placed within a `statement-filter` property.
-(In markdown metadata we could offer simpler aliases if useful.)
+All document-level properties are within a `statement-filter` property.
+(Avoids conflicts with other filters when placed in the metadata.
+We could provide aliases if that's easier.)

 ```yaml
 statement-filter: